jdlph/TransOMS/README.md

 TransOMS is built on [C++17](https://en.cppreference.com/w/cpp/17) with [yaml-cpp](https://github.com/jbeder/yaml-cpp) parsing configuration file[^1] and [OpenMP](https://www.openmp.org/about/openmp-faq/#WhatIs) managing parallelization[^2].

 yaml-cpp is precompiled as a static library and embedded in [lib](lib/).
-OpenMP requires the installation of its runtime library.
-Detailed instructions on different platforms are summarized [here](https://path4gmns.readthedocs.io/en/latest/usecases.html#target-to-paragraph).
+OpenMP requires an additional runtime library.
+Its detailed installation instruction is summarized [here](https://path4gmns.readthedocs.io/en/latest/usecases.html#target-to-paragraph).

 The build process is defined in [CMakeLists.txt](CMakeLists.txt) along with the above dependency specifications.
 You will need [CMake](https://cmake.org/download/) (3.0.0 or higher) to build the executable by running the following commands.